utdata/rwdir/README.md

 ## Published versions

+The book is currently under v2 development for Spring 2022.

-- Most current book is found at [https://utdata.github.io/rwdir/](https://utdata.github.io/rwdir/)
+- Most current book is found at [https://utdata.github.io/rwdir/](https://utdata.github.io/rwdir/).
-- The [v1.0 release](https://utdata.github.io/rwdir/v1/) is from Fall 2021.
+- The [v1.0.0 release](https://utdata.github.io/rwdir/v1/) is from Fall 2021.
 - The beta version from Spring 2019 is lost in a commit history somewhere.